Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While we were not able to see inside, in front of the church is a nice picnic area, if you need a break when you go by.

-The altar is quite nice, in the Gothic style of the 15th century, with the "Matamoros" or St. James depicted as the Moorslayer, always on horseback, crowning the altar.
+The altar is quite nice, in the Gothic style of the 15th century, with the famous and controversial "Matamoros" or St. James, depicted as the Moorslayer, always on horseback, crowning the altar.

-After spending some minutes here, sitting, meditating and sending prayers of gratitude for my journey and my experiences thus far, we continued on through town.The road becomes the LU-P-1206 towards the next town of Castroverde.
+After spending some minutes here, sitting, meditating and sending prayers of gratitude for my journey and my experiences thus far, we continued on through town, see the photo below.
+There are no services in this town - you will have to wait until the next.

 A Camino kitty drew my attention to her, in the photo below, as she warmed in the sunshine of the day, sitting atop this little structure framed by flowers.
 I "noticed" the kitty, or did she draw my attention to her?
 Interesting change in frame of reference, isn't it, if you think about it!